 Resumes aren’t just for adults seeking jobs.
 There are 4 uses for the resume during college applications.
 However, by putting the resume together NOW, students can identify gaps in their pursuits with plenty of time to fill them before the end of the junior year in time for August 1 applications in the senior year.
-Read one student’s journey from 10th grade resume development to a full tuition scholarship for college.
+Read one student’s journey from 10th-grade resume development to a full tuition scholarship for college.
 Had she waited, she’d have missed the opportunity and a savings of approximately $50,000 on college.

 COURSE PLANNING & RIGOR CHECK

 LEAP once had a test prep student whose GPA and ACT score matched the averages of those admitted to The Ohio State University.
 He wasn’t admitted.
 Why?
 OSU stated that while the grades were great (practically straight A’s), he hadn’t challenged himself in high school.
-He took the safe road of no honors classes to keep the near perfect GPA.
+He took the safe road of no honors classes to keep the near-perfect GPA.
 That’s not what colleges are seeking.

 With grades and rigor being universally the number 1 factor in getting admitted, colleges expect students to take appropriately rigorous courses.
-When scheduling comes around for junior year, LEAP suggests students insure appropriate rigor and also sketch out the senior year, so there won’t be missed opportunities if there are prerequisites that need to be taken in 11th grade.
+When scheduling comes around for the junior year, LEAP suggests students ensure appropriate rigor and also sketch out the senior year, so there won’t be missed opportunities if there are prerequisites that need to be taken in 11th grade.

 It’s the rare student who can shoulder all AP’s, get enough sleep and stay healthy.
-Our suggestion is consider your passions, strengths, future goals and teacher recommendations then up the rigor where appropriate for you.
+Our suggestion is to consider your passions, strengths, future goals and teacher recommendations then up the rigor where appropriate for you.